Terms of reference – Audit committee

 - Reporting responsibilities

-- The Committee Chairman shall report formally to the Board on the proceedings of the Committee after each meeting on all matters within its duties and responsibilities.
+- The Committee Chairman shall report formally to the Board on the proceedings of the Committee after each meeting on all matters within its duties and responsibilities and shall also formally report to the Board on how it has discharged its responsibilities.
+This report shall include:

 - The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed.